applico/LPreviewGoogleZeitgeist/README.md

 Zeitgeist 2014 - The "Material" way
 =======================
+This Zietgeist branch is targeted to SDK 21, Google’s second release of Lollipop.

+Changes to get the app on 21:

+* Changing setOutline to setOutlineProvider in the FabView class

+* Changing from L to 21 in the build.gradle defaultConfig

+* Changing the Palette constructor and tinting animations to be async in the GlobalDetailsActivity

+* Changing setViewName to setTransitionName

+* Changing the styles file to have windowAllowReturnTransitionOverlap instead of windowAllowExitTransitionOverlap

 Applico's design and development team was looking at an opportunity to implement some of the philosophical changes that have come with the soon to be released Android "L" version of the Android OS and in turn the new Google framework around "Material Design".
-This repo is an attempt to implement and refresh the current Google Zeigeist 2012 application that currently lives on the Google Play store: https://play.google.com/store/apps/details?id=com.google.android.apps.zeitgeist&hl=en
+This repo is an attempt to implement and refresh the current Google Zeigeist 2012 application that currently lives on the Google Play store:

-The app is targeted to SDK 20, Google’s pre-release of Lollipop.
-It is not built with backward compatibility.
+https://play.google.com/store/apps/details?id=com.google.android.apps.zeitgeist&hl=en

 ###Goals
 ==============================